-Students currently registered in a graduate program who wish to undertake studies at a western Canadian university for transfer credit toward their graduate degree at the University of Northern British Columbia may be eligible for exchange status under the provision of the Western Deans' Agreement.
-Information and relevant forms are available from the Graduate Programs website, www.unbc.ca/ graduate-programs, or at the Office of Graduate Programs, Students must include an outline of the course work that they propose to undertake, including a demonstration of the appropriateness of the selected course to act as a replacement of existing courses in the program of study.
-The application must be submitted to, and supported, by the supervisor.
+Students currently registered in a graduate program who wish to undertake studies at a western Canadian university for transfer credit toward their graduate degree at UNBC may be eligible for exchange status under the provision of the Western Deans' Agreement.
+Information and relevant forms are available from the Graduate Programs website, www.unbc.ca/graduate-programs, or at the Office of Graduate Programs.
+Students must include an outline of the coursework that they propose to undertake, including a demonstration of the appropriateness of the selected course to act as a replacement of existing courses in the program of study.
+The application must be submitted to, and supported by, the supervisor.
 If the application is approved by the Vice President Research and Graduate Programs or designate, the university concerned is notified by the Office of Graduate Programs.
 All applicable tuition fees are waived by the host institution.
 However, ancillary student fees are still applied.
-All students attending other institutions under the provisions of the Western Deans' Agreement must register concurrently at the University of Northern British Columbia in their thesis or project, and pay the appropriate fees.
+All students attending other institutions under the provisions of the Western Deans' Agreement must register concurrently at UNBC in their thesis or project, and pay the appropriate fees.